exakat/exakat/docs/Rules.rst

 ###################

-The `'parse_str() <http://www.php.net/parse_str>`_ function parses a query string and assigns the resulting variables to the local scope.
+The `parse_str() <http://www.php.net/parse_str>`_ function parses a query string and assigns the resulting variables to the local scope.
 This may create a unexpected number of variables, and even overwrite the existing one.

 .. code-block:: php